* Headword

 enterar with its doublet

-enter the door to inform you of secret news while a delivery man only needs to come to the
+enters the room to inform you of secret news while a delivery man

 enterar with